Laura Pigossi: 2023–2024: Pan American gold, WTA 125 titles

-2025: First two WTA 250 doubles finals
+2025: First two WTA 250 doubles finals, top 80 on doubles, two WTA 125 doubles titles

-Pigossi began the 2025 season by participating in the singles qualifying rounds of the Auckland Classic in New Zealand.
-She was defeated in the opening round of the qualifying tournament by Sachia Vickery She lost in the first round of doubles at the same event.
-Pigossi's next tournament was the Australian Open, where, in the qualifying rounds, she won her first match but lost her second.
+Pigossi began the 2025 season at the Auckland Open in New Zealand where she was defeated in the opening round of qualifying by Sachia Vickery.
+She then lost in the first round of the doubles draw at the same event.
+At the Australian Open, she won her first match in qualifying but lost her second.

 In April, Pigossi participated in the 2025 Copa Colsanitas in Bogotá, Colombia.
-In the singles draw, she had a three-set comeback victory against No. 5 seed Laura Siegemund in the first round but lost in the second to Katarzyna Kawa, having been with a match point in the second set.
-In the doubles draw, Pigossi and Irina Bara made the finals but lost to Sara Sorribes Tormo and Cristina Bucșa in a tiebreak.
-This was the first doubles final of Pigossi's career at the WTA 250 level and her biggest to date.
+In the singles draw, she had a three-set comeback victory against No. 5 seed Laura Siegemund but lost in the second round to Katarzyna Kawa, having been with a match point in the second set.
+In doubles, Pigossi and Irina Bara made the final losing there to Sara Sorribes Tormo and Cristina Bucșa in a tiebreak.
+This was Pigossi's first doubles final at the WTA 250-level and her biggest to date.

-At the US Open qualifying, Pigossi lost to Emerson Jones in the second round.
+In the US Open qualifying, Pigossi lost to Emerson Jones in the second round.

-In September, Pigossi participated in the first edition of the singles and doubles competitions of the SP Open, a WTA 250 in her hometown of São Paulo.
-Playing alongside Ingrid Martins, she was runner-up, loosing in three sets against Luisa Stefani and Tímea Babos in the doubles final.
+Pigossi participated in the first edition of the SP Open, a WTA 250 in her hometown of São Paulo.
+Playing alongside Ingrid Martins, she was runner-up losing in three sets to Luisa Stefani and Tímea Babos.
+This was the first time that Pigossi reached a WTA Tour final on hardcourts in either singles or doubles.

+In singles, she advanced to the round of 16 but lost to Haddad Maia, in straight sets.

+Pigossi returned to the Clube Paineiras do Morumby to defend her title at the São Paulo Torneio Internacional de Tênis Feminino, this time at the W35 level, and she defeated Carolina Alves in a three-sets final and three hours and 48 minutes of play.

+Again partnering with Martins, Pigossi went to play at two WTA 125 events in Brazil in the month of October.
+At the first edition of Martins' hometown tournament, the Rio Ladies Open, Martins and Pigossi reached the semifinals but were defeated by Leyre Romero Gormaz and Tara Würth, in straight sets.
+Pigossi also lost her opening singles match to Julia Grabher, in straight sets.

+The following week, they played at the MundoTenis Open in Florianópolis, where they lost in the second round to Irene Burillo and Ekaterine Gorgodze, in three sets.
+In singles, Pigossi reached the round of 16 and lost to Alice Ramé.